isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-heaters/index.md

 ---
-title: Best Bed Bug Heaters
+title: 7 Best Bed Bug Heaters in 2026
 description: When choosing the best bed bug heaters, you can consider things like efficiency, ease of use, portability, and safety features.
 slug: best-bed-bug-heaters